Connect with over 2,000 popular apps and software to improve productivity and automate workflowsSee all integrations

 “Typography” gives you control over the font, sizing, line heights, and coloring of the text on your form.
 It is here that you can configure the style for all your text elements.

-On Pro and Agency plans, you can add a custom font style and apply it to the text on your form.
+On specific pricing plans, you can add a custom font style and apply it to the text on your form.

 Go to Theme → Typography → and select "Add Custom Style +".